Two-photon absorption in silicon using real density matrix approach: Theory

+We consider nonlinear polarizations at the same frequency $\omega$ (or frequencies in the case 2PA) as that of an incident field, which means that we consider the susceptibilities $\chi^{(1)}$ and $\chi^{(3)}$ related to the excitonic amplitudes $Y^{(1)}$ and $Y^{(3)}$, respectively.

-Account for the presence of phonons, we obtain the nonlinear polarization for the region of discrete states.
-We separate the polarization related to the emission of a phonon (subscript ``em''), and to the absorption of a phonon (subscript ``abs'').
+Similar to the approach presented in Section \ref{sec_RDMA}, to account for the presence of phonons, we separate the polarization related to the emission of a phonon (subscript ``em'') and the absorption of a phonon (subscript ``abs'').
 The emission contribution has the form

 where the polarization amplitudes are defined by

 The nonlinear susceptibilities have the form